Create and Add a Custom Food

 1. Tap the + button near the bottom of the screen, and then tap “New Food”

-2. From any other food logging workflow, swipe over and tap on “Custom,” and then tap the + button near the bottom right of your screen
+2. From any other food logging workflow, swipe over and tap on “Library,” and then tap the + button that’s to the right of “Foods.”

-3. When a barcode scan fails, tap “Create Food”
+3. If a barcode scan fails, tap “Done” and it will bring up “Create Food.”

 4. On any food item, you can use “Copy to Custom.”
 Of note, if you use Copy to Custom, all of the steps below will be presented in a single screen, rather than on successive screens in a wizard.
 This is the standard flow for editing a custom food.